Sinar/telus/README.md

 distinguish specific things that have been tried.

 * test1.py - first working code using Flask web framework, output to HTML table
+* test2.py - methods for parsing JSON data, output as JSON literal and JSON string
+* test2-N.py - demonstrate each methods in separate files for parsing JSON data

 ## Actual codes